Unreal Engine baseball fans on TV is just the beginning

 If I were watching Wilmer Flores hit his first Giants homer the way I normally watch baseball—half paying attention, half thinking about a different sport—I might not have noticed that the crowd was a little off.
 If I forgot, for a moment, that we're in the middle of a pandemic, I might have thought that the ball had actually dropped into rows of unimpressed Dodgers fans.

 Of course, there were no fans in Dodger Stadium over the weekend.
-In certain shots, Fox Sports filled the bleachers with Unreal Engine puppets with the help of augmented reality production system Pixotope.
+In certain shots, Fox Sports filled the bleachers with Unreal Engine puppets with the help of Silver Spoon Animation and augmented reality production system Pixotope.
 Fox and other channels also piped in fake crowd noise taken from MLB The Show.

 Even if I were distracted, I would've noticed that some camera angles contained fans, while others showed empty seats and blue tarps, but on the whole the effect wasn't nearly as uncanny as I expected.
 Squint a bit, and the field shot of Flores's homer looks like any other homer as it would appear on TV.
 When you're trying to pick out the ball, or watch to see if the outfielder makes a leaping catch, the crowd looks like a crowd so long as it's there.
 The mind, always guessing and simulating, sees what it expects to see.